-"Examinations of works of poetry, creative nonfiction and short fiction as expression of human intellect and imagination, to comprehend the historic and cultural contexts, and recognize issues related to writing by men and women of diverse cultural traditions.
-Students will write poetry, creative nonfiction, and short fiction."
-(Catalog description)
+Examinations of works of poetry, creative nonfiction and short fiction as expression of human intellect and imagination, to comprehend the historic and cultural contexts, and recognize issues related to writing by men and women of diverse cultural traditions.
+Students will also write poetry, creative nonfiction, and a short fiction.
+GE Area: C2